-Electrolysis is a process in which electrical energy, from a direct current (DC) supply, breaks down electrolytes.
-The free moving ions in electrolytes are attracted to the oppositely charged electrodes which connect to the DC supply.
+Electrolysis is a process in which electrical energy, from a direct current (dc) supply, decomposes electrolytes.
+The free moving ions in electrolytes are attracted to the oppositely charged electrodes, which connect to the dc supply.

 Molten lead bromide, PbBr2(l), is an electrolyte.
 During electrolysis:

 So lead forms at the negative electrode and bromine forms at the positive electrode.

 Predict the products of electrolysis of molten calcium chloride.

 Calcium will form at the negative electrode, because metals form there from positively charged metal ions.
 Chlorine will form at the positive electrode, because non-metals form there from negatively charged non-metal ions.

 Predict the products of electrolysis of molten aluminium oxide.